-We visited Salamanca while on a Portugal river cruise with Viking River Cruises.
+We visited Salamanca while on a Portugal river cruise.
 The ship docked in the town of Barca d’Alva (Portugal) for two nights, giving us one full day to explore Salamanca.

 We disembarked the ship and took a private coach directly to the Old City of Salamanca, with a brief stop for coffee and tapas in a small town in the Spanish countryside.